 Informatics Europe: As member of Informatics Europe, we have access to a broad network of academic and industry professionals in the field of informatics.
-This affiliation facilitates staff exchanges, collaborative projects, research and participation in international conferences and workshops, all of which contribute to the professional growth and development of our faculty members.
+This affiliation facilitates staff exchanges, collaborative research projects, and participation in international conferences and workshops, all of which contribute to the professional growth and development of our faculty members.

-European Emerge Network: Our involvement with the European Emerge network further supports staff mobility by providing opportunities for interdisciplinary collaboration across European institutions.
-This network focuses technologies emerging and innovative research, allowing our staff to engage with cuttingedge developments and expand professional horizons through joint projects, training programs, and knowledge exchange initiatives.
+European Emerge Network: Our involvement with the European Emerge network further staff mobility supports bv providing opportunities for interdisciplinary collaboration across European institutions.
+This network focuses emerging and technologies innovative research, allowing our staff to engage with cuttingedge developments and expand their professional horizons through joint projects, training programs, and knowledge exchange initiatives.